CompospecHQ/.github/README.md

 ## Use Cases

-- **Spec-driven development** — Start with structure, not chaos
+- **Spec-driven development**: Start with structure, not chaos
-- **AI agent context** — Feed semantically rich specs to LLMs
+- **AI agent context**: Feed semantically rich specs to LLMs
-- **Cross-team alignment** — Single source of truth for product, design, engineering
+- **Cross-team alignment**: Single source of truth for product, design, engineering
-- **Legacy modernization** — Document existing systems with precision
+- **Legacy modernization**: Document existing systems with precision

 ---